Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 Even though the embryo transfer process is brief, there is some inherent risk, including:

-Also, given the success rates of each embryo transfer top off around 50%, there is a fairly high risk that the embryo fails to implant, and no pregnancy occurs.
-There is also the risk of multiples gestation, which carries a chance for a significant number of medical complications for both the mother and fetuses.
+Also, given the success rates of each embryo transfer top off around 50%, there is a fairly high risk that the embryo fails to implant and no pregnancy occurs.
+There is also the risk of a multiple gestation, which carries a chance for a significant number of medical complications for both the mother and fetuses.
 The risk of multiples is exponentially higher when transferring more than one embryo.

 The Bottom Line